chaconnewu/awesome-augmented/awesomes/awesome-marionette.md

  </li>
  <li>
   <a href="https://www.youtube.com/watch?v=fZJMF4SOKm4">
-   Backbone's rarely enough: An introduction to Backbone Marionette
+   Backbone's Rarely Enough: An Introduction to Backbone Marionette
   </a>
   by Len Smith
  </li>